rocket-pool/RPIPs/RPIPs/RPIP-10.md

 In addition to https://dao.rocketpool.net/t/pdao-liquidity-committee-and-budget-proposal/895, see https://dao.rocketpool.net/t/pdao-budget-definition/644 for more context.

-6/1: Changes are being made to support inflation changes.
+6/1: Adjustments are being made here to support inflation changes per [RPIP-25](RPIP-25.md).
 A significant one allows the pDAO to vote directly for expenses from Reserve Treasury -- this is done specifically with Protocol Development Funding in mind.
 The budget split is being updated to be roughly steady given the initial proposed inflation step.

 ## Historical budget splits